Department of History

 These courses employ the seminar format and are normally open only to History Honours students, who must register for them in conjunction with the departmental Director of Honours.
 Students not enrolled in the History Honours program require permission of the Director of Honours and the course instructor before registering.

 The following courses may be counted for advanced credit in the Department of History up to a maximum of 12 ch:

-CLAS 3003 Ancient History: The Greeks from the Bronze Age to the Persian War
+CLAS 3003 Ancient History: The Greeks from the Trojan War to Alexander the Great

-CLAS 3033 Ancient History: The Rise of the Romans
+CLAS 3033 Ancient History: The Romans from Replublic to Empire